IronCore864/guotiexin.com/README.md

 I separated the infrastructure into multiple steps because I want to clearly document how is everything created.
 In the real world, it can be done via one pipeline.

+**In general, all my Terraform modules obey the zero-overhead principle: What you don’t use, you don’t pay for.
+And further: What you do use, you couldn’t hand code any better.**

 You can probably do better than this for a WordPress blog, but probably by not much.